SDKs

 You can shut down an SDK to cleanly stop all its background processes and terminate all its connections.

-You can create branches and configure the SDK and code generation to use a specific branch.
+You can create and configure the SDK and code generation to use a specific branch.